 A Certificate of Cremation is a legal document which must be provided with the cremated remains.

-You may choose to bury or scatter the remains or keep them at home in an urn – the choice is yours and there’s no time limit regarding their disposal.
+You may choose to bury or scatter the remains.
+A popular way to say a unique goodbye is by scattering the ashes at sea, or you can keep them at home in an urn – the choice is yours and there’s no time limit regarding their disposal.

 Many families take great comfort in having a place to visit and remember a loved one.
 Interring the cremated remains in a churchyard or cemetery and marking the plot with a memorial is a popular option.

-Get in touch with Douch Family Funeral Directors in Dorset to learn more about our cremation services.
+Get in touch with Douch Family Funeral Directors in Dorset to learn more about our cremation services in Dorset.